morvan68/NWpasta/Trials Pasta.md

 ```
 phase two
 ```
-aim the boss at yellow portals only, or even better just keep him at the enterance.
+aim the boss at yellow portals only, or even better just keep him at the entrance.
+Not at black portals!
 ```
 phase three
 ```